 Dead Cells: Rise of the Giant | PC, PS4, Xbox One, Switch | MotionTwin | Release: March 28, 2019

-The developers at MotionTwin have shown off a new expansion for Dead Cells that adds an even greater challenge to the already difficult action game.
-With the Rise of the Giant DLC, you'll take the undead warrior to two new dungeons where you'll find new monsters, uncover lost treasure, and ultimately face off against the strongest enemy in the entire game.
+The developers at MotionTwin have shown off a new expansion for Dead Cells that plans to add an even greater challenge to the already difficult action game.
+With the Rise of the Giant DLC, you'll take the undead warrior to a new dungeon where you'll find new monsters, uncover lost treasure, and ultimately face off against the strongest enemy in the entire game.